gollum/gollum/README.md

 ## HTML SANITIZATION

-For security and compatibility reasons GitHub Wikis may not contain custom CSS or JavaScript.
+For security and compatibility reasons Gollum wikis may not contain custom CSS or JavaScript.
 These tags will be stripped from the converted HTML.